 Cling to your faith in Christ, and keep your conscience clear.
 For some people have deliberately violated their consciences; as a result, their faith has been shipwrecked.
 [1 Timothy 1:19 (NLT)]

 The barking dog came charging down the driveway toward me before skidding to a halt.
 “Thank you, God, for invisible fences,” was my relieved thought.
-Always staying about ten feet away, the yowling dog followed me as I walked along the street.
-While still furiously barking, he wasn’t about to cross that invisible barrier.
-There were some beautiful hydrangea between us and I debated about stepping closer to get a photo of their blossoms.
-While the threat of a shock was deterring the dog as long as I remained on the road, I wasn’t sure what he’d do if I ventured any closer.
-My stepping on his turf could have proven too much temptation for the fellow — he may have been willing to take the shock for a chance to show me who’s boss.
+Unwilling to cross that invisible barrier, the fiercely barking dog followed me from his yard while keeping his distance.
+A bed of beautiful African iris was between us and I debated about stepping closer to get a photo of their blossoms.
+While the threat of his collar deterred the dog as long as I remained where I was, I wasn’t sure what he’d do if I ventured any closer.
+My stepping on his turf could have proven too much temptation for the fellow and he may have been willing to take the punishment for a chance to show me who was boss.
 My flower picture could wait until another day.

 Life would be so much easier if I had an invisible fence.
 No, I don’t have a dog; the fence would be for me.
 It would warn me when I got too close to sin and give me a shock if I dared cross the line into sinfulness.
-When talk veered toward gossip, I’d heard a little buzzing sound; if I continued the conversation, I’d get a zap!
+When talk veered toward gossip, I’d hear a little buzzing sound; if I continued the conversation, I’d get a zap!
 The same thing would happen whenever pride reared its ugly head or when tempted to be selfish, deceitful or envious.
-I’m a quick learner; I imagine my behavior would improve quickly if I got a little shock every time I dared step across the line into sin!
+I’m a quick learner; I imagine my behavior would improve quickly if I got an unpleasant buzz or a little shock every time I started to step across the line into sin!